FEAR OF HEIGHTS

 and none of his usual bluster.

-him bang to flipping rights
+bang to flipping rights,

 so he let me win the chalk wars